fsfe/reuse-docs/faq.md

 alter the texts, you should use a different SPDX identifier for this license.
 See [the previous question](#custom-license).

+# Compliance {#compliance}

+## How do I copy someone else's work? {#copy-work}

+If someone else has made their work available for you to use and copy, you can incorporate their work into your project.
+When you put the work in one of the files in your project, you should add an `SPDX-FileCopyrightText` tag for the copyright holder(s) and an `SPDX-License-Identifier` tag for the license(s) under which the work was made available.

+If the work was licensed differently from your project, you should verify whether the licenses are compatible, and add the new licenses to your project.

+## Can I copy a work that has no copyright notice or license? {#no-copyright-license}

+Before you proceed, always first make sure that you can find the copyright and licensing information elsewhere.
+Some projects only include this information in the root directory or in their README file.

+If you can find no copyright notice, then that is no problem.
+You can add the copyright notice yourself.

+If the work has no license, then that means that you do not have the right to copy it.
+If you believe that this is a mistake and the author clearly meant for you to be able to copy this work, you should contact the author and ask them to license their work.
+Feel free to refer them to <https://reuse.software>.

 ## Can I edit copyright notices and license disclaimers? {#edit-copyright-and-licensing}

 If you find out that some information is incorrect, you are free to adjust it.